 Cork’s local business community has sought reassurances from the Government in light of what they see as a slow response to the recent floods and bad weather that have hit the People’s Republic.

-The recent flooding is estimated to have resulted in a clean up bill of more than €50 million but still the Government lacks a coherent strategy for implementing future flood defences.
-Storm Darwin has also further added to the repair costs with yet more floods believed to be headed for Cork in the coming days.
+The recent flooding is estimated to have resulted in a cleanup bill of more than €50 million, but still the Government lacks a coherent strategy for implementing future flood defences.
+Storm Darwin also further adds to the repair costs with yet more floods believed to be headed for Cork in the coming days.

 An unforeseen consequence of the floods has resulted in a number of locals putting up deadly pictures of themselves ‘making do’ in the current conditions.
 Have you seen the one of your man at the atm?